kaazing/javascript.client/amqp-0-9-1/README.md

 # About this Project

 The amqp-0-9-1 project implements the [WebSocket standard](https://tools.ietf.org/html/rfc6455) and AMQP protocol in JavaScript.
-It provides an AMQP client API that enables developers to build JavaScript applications that communicate with an AMQP message broker over WebSocket via an RFC-6455 endpoint, such KAAZING Gateway.
+It provides an AMQP client API that enables developers to build JavaScript applications that communicate with an AMQP message broker over WebSocket via an RFC-6455 endpoint, such as KAAZING Gateway.

 # Building this Project